Arctic Ocean Bathymetry: A required geospatial framework

 Arctic Institute of North America

 Jakobsson, Martin; Mayer, Larry A.; and Monahan, Dave, "Arctic Ocean Bathymetry: A required geospatial framework" (2013).
-Center for Coastal and Ocean Mapping.
+The Arctic Observing Summit.
 854.